Skip to content

 Special Cases

-Typstyle attempts to format tables into a rectangular shape, but only when the table is simple enough.
-A table is considered "simple" if it meets the following conditions:
+Typstyle attempts to format tables into a neat, rectangular layout—but only when the table is simple enough.
+A table is considered "simple" if it meets all of the following conditions:

 1. No comments.